lauraustin/lauraustin.github.io/README.md

 **Created by Lauren Alcindor
 **Project completed as part of Mark Sample's course Creative Coding in University of Pennsylvania's 2025 Dream Lab

-This project is meant to serve as a helper for high school students learning basic essay formats.
+This project is meant to serve as a helper for students learning basic essay formats.
 It offers tips on essay structure and users complete an entire essay outline by the end.
 Please note that it doesn't have a real saving mechanism (yet)!
 That means if you leave the page, your writing will be lost.

 # e-waste
 **Website by Lauren Alcindor**